-If Default Folder X tells you that you need to upgrade, just go to http://www.stclairsoft.com/store/ and make your purchase.
-You'll need to enter the name, email address or serial number from your old license to ensure that we can verify your eligibility for the upgrade.
+If Default Folder X tells you that you need to upgrade, go to https://www.stclairsoft.com/upgrade/ and make your purchase.
+You'll need to enter the name, email address or serial number from your old license to verify your eligibility for the upgrade.

 I have two computers.
 How many licenses do I need to buy?

 Our licenses are "single-user", so you need one per user, not one per computer.
 You're welcome to use your license on multiple machines as long as you're the sole user of the machines.
 As long as that's the case, all you need to do is download the latest version of Default Folder X, install it on both computers and enter your serial number in both places.

 Default Folder X enhances the Open and Save dialogs in all Carbon and Cocoa applications, so it should appear in all macOS-native applications.
 It cannot enhance non-native Java applications, however, if they do not use the standard macOS file dialogs.

 No. Versions of Default Folder X prior to version 5 injected code into applications to detect when you used a file dialog.
 Version 5 no longer does this.

 Can I rename folders in Default Folder X's Favorites menu?

 Yes.
 Just open your Default Folder X preferences, click on the Folders tab, click on Favorites, and then Control-click (or right-click if you have a multi-button mouse) on the Favorite folder you want to rename.

 How do I change the order of my Favorites?